Skip to main content

 const upDownCounter = meter.createUpDownCounter('UpDownCounter', {

-description: 'Example of a UpDownCounter',
+description: 'Example of an UpDownCounter',

 });